 Difference Between Revenue vs Earnings

-Revenue is the total Sales done by a Business unit such as a Firm, Company, etc. in an entire financial year.
-However, the period can be even break up into Quarterly or half-yearly, nine-months or even on a monthly basis to determine the sales done by the company.
-On the other hand, Earnings are the left out of the total income after excluding all the expenses (both operating and non-operating) and all taxes in case of Profits.
-The Earnings of the company depends upon various factors such as the Sector in which the company caters, raw materials or cost of goods sold used for the preparation and marketing of the product, etc.
+A Business unit, such as a Firm, Company, etc., does total Sales throughout the financial year, referred to as Revenue.
+However, the period can be divided into Quarterly or half-yearly, nine-month, or even monthly to calculate the company’s sales.
+In contrast, Earnings are the remaining amount of total income after deducting all the expenses (both operating and non-operating) and all taxes in case of Profits.
+The company’s earnings depend upon various factors such as the Sector in which the company caters, raw materials or cost of goods sold used for the preparation and marketing of the product, etc.

 Let us study much more about Revenue and Earnings in detail:

-In Financial terms Total Income or Total operating Revenues are termed as the ‘Top-line’ and Earnings or the Net-profit is termed as ‘Bottom-line’ of a Company.
-The reason behind terming Revenue as the Top-line and Earnings as the Bottom-line are as follows- Revenue is the first item when appears in an income statement and Earnings or Net profit comes as the last item as all the expenses and incomes appeared before Net profit.
+In Financial terms, Total Income or Total operating Revenues are termed the ‘Top-line’, and Earnings, or the net profit, are termed the ‘Bottom-line’ of a Company.
+The reasons behind terming Revenue as the Top-line and Earnings as the bottom line are as follows- Revenue is the first item when it appears in an income statement, and Earnings or Net profit comes as the last item as all the expenses and incomes appear before Net profit.

-In the Modern world of business, Businesses are recognized on the basis of Total Revenue generated by the Company.
-This means the particular product of that particular company as the ability to derive that total amount of Sales.
-When similar companies within the same industry deliver different Net profit margin, then we can look for the root causes of variations.
-One the income-generating capacity from one product would be lesser than the other; so automatically the higher income derive by Product one has a higher demand due to higher acceptability and higher customer satisfying ability.
-Thus if the two products remain within the same business environment, the costs associated with the products would be more or less the same.
-But the Product with higher acceptability would result in higher earnings or higher bottom-line than the Second product.
-Even if the products are more or less the same in nature and have the same acceptability, then also there can be variances in the bottom-line when the management of one company is less efficient than the other and vice versa.
+One, the income-generating capacity from one product would be lesser than the other, so automatically, the higher income derived by Product One has a higher demand due to higher acceptability and higher customer satisfying ability.
+Thus, if the two products remain within the same business environment, the costs associated with the products would be more or less the same.
+But the Product with higher acceptability would result in higher earnings or a higher bottom line than the Second product.
+Even if the products are more or less the same and have the same acceptability, there can also be variances in the bottom line when the management of one company is less efficient than the other and vice versa.

-The format of Income Statement showing Total Revenue vs Earnings
+The format of the Income Statement showing Total Revenue vs Earnings

 Head To Head Comparison Between Revenue vs Earnings (Infographics)